farooqzafarawan/Useful-Knowledge/PythonRepo/Python-Knowledge-Repo.md

+# NLP Resources
+## awesome-nlp
+A curated list of resources dedicated to Natural Language Processing

 # Python Basic Task Libraries
 ## Python File Split Library
 A python module that can split files of any size into multiple chunks, with optimum use of memory and without compromising on performance.